100-year-old Nazi concentration camp guard goes on trial | DW | 07.10.2021

 A former guard from the Sachsenhausen concentration camp is charged with complicity to murder in more than 3,500 instances.

-In just a couple of years' time there may be no one left to go on trial for their role in the Nazi killing machine.
-Either those suspected of involvement in those heinous crimes will no longer be alive or they will be unfit to face trial.
+In just a couple of years' time, there may be no one left to go on trial for their role in the Nazi killing machine.
+Either those suspected of involvement in the heinous crimes will no longer be alive or they will be unfit to face trial.

 However, prosecutors in Germany are currently probing possible charges against 17 people for their alleged roles in Nazi crimes.
-Not one of them is under the age of 95.
-And this week a regional court in the northern German town of Neuruppin is the backdrop for the beginning of the trial against a 100-year-old former concentration camp guard.
+Not a single one is under the age of 95.
+And, this week, a regional court in the northern German town of Neuruppin is the backdrop for the beginning of the trial against a 100-year-old former concentration camp guard.

 Prosecutors accuse the man of "knowing and willful" complicity in the murder of 3,518 inmates at the Sachsenhausen camp near Berlin between 1942 and 1945.